Back To Search Results

 Enhancing Healthcare Team Outcomes

-When an asthmatic returns for exacerbations time and again despite conventional therapy, it is important to recognize the pattern of recurrence or persistence.
-Broadening the suspicion and correlating with simple initial blood work like cell differential, ESR, CRP, and even IgE is worthwhile.
-Other organ involvement, like cardiomyopathy, renal disease, or GI symptoms, if present, should be tied together to a common unified diagnosis like EGPA.
-In a patient with eosinophilic asthma and multisystem involvement, discontinuation of leukotriene receptor antagonists should also be considered due to their potential role in pathogenesis.
-Prompt recognition and treatment are rewarding to the healthcare provider and immensely impactful to the prognosis and life expectancy in diseases like EGPA.
+When an asthmatic patient experiences recurrent exacerbations despite conventional therapy, it is crucial to recognize patterns of recurrence or persistence.
+Expanding suspicion and correlating with initial blood tests, such as cell differential, ESR, CRP, and IgE, can be beneficial.
+Additionally, if other organ systems are involved, such as cardiomyopathy, renal disease, or gastrointestinal symptoms, these should be considered in a unified diagnosis such as EGPA.
+In cases of eosinophilic asthma with multisystem involvement, discontinuing leukotriene receptor antagonists should also be evaluated due to their potential role in pathogenesis.
+Prompt recognition and treatment are essential for improving prognosis and life expectancy in diseases like EGPA.

-Finally, post-diagnosis and treatment, awareness of the likelihood of prolonged steroid dependence and, therefore, its adverse effects become essential.
-Periodic screening of glycemic status, bone density, fall prevention, and infection prevention becomes a routine care plan for the disease.
-An interprofessional team, including primary care providers, specialists, nurse practitioners, and pharmacists, assist in improving care.
-Prompt referral is imperative.
-Pharmacists evaluate appropriate dosing, check for drug-drug interactions, and provide patient education.
-Nurses administer treatment, monitor for side effects, provide patient and family education, and relay information to the team.
-All these disciplines coordinating as an interprofessional team, will enhance patient outcomes.
-[Level 5]
+Finally, awareness of the likelihood of prolonged steroid dependence and its adverse effects postdiagnosis and treatment is crucial.
+A routine care plan for the disease includes periodic screening of glycemic status, bone density, fall prevention, and infection prevention.
+An interprofessional healthcare team, including primary care providers, specialists, nurse practitioners, and pharmacists, is crucial for improving care.
+Prompt referral is essential.
+Pharmacists assess dosing, check for drug interactions, and provide patient education.
+Nurses administer treatments, monitor for adverse effects, educate patients and families, and relay information to the team.
+Coordination among these disciplines will enhance patient outcomes.

 References